 Boston preliminary mayoral election set to usher in new era

-Boston is on the cusp of narrowing its field of mayoral hopefuls for the first time to two people of color, possibly both women — a stark change from the unbroken string of white men elected mayor in the city's first 200 years.
+Boston was narrowing its field of mayoral hopefuls for the first time to two people of color, possibly both women — a stark change from the unbroken string of white men elected mayor in the city’s first 200 years.

 Voters cast ballots in a preliminary mayoral election that will select two contenders from a field of five main candidates, all of whom are people of color, four of them women.
 Tuesday's two winners will face off against each other on Nov.
 2, ushering in a new era for the city which has wrestled with racial and ethnic strife.

-Acting Mayor Kim Janey; City Councilors Annissa Essaibi George, Andrea Campbell and Michelle Wu; and John Barros, the city’s former economic development chief, are all vying to be one of the top contenders.
+Acting Mayor Kim Janey; City Councilors Annissa Essaibi George, Andrea Campbell and Michelle Wu; and John Barros, the city’s former economic development chief, were all vying to be one of the top contenders.

+Wu and Essaibi George told supporters Tuesday night they were the top two vote-getters, despite less than 1% of votes officially tallied, and both Janey and Campbell conceded defeat.
+The Associated Press has not yet called the winners because only a tiny amount of the vote has been counted.

 The candidates hail from a range of backgrounds.
 Wu’s parents immigrated to the United States from Taiwan.
 Janey and Campbell are Black.
 Essaibi George describes herself as a first generation Arab-Polish American.
 Barros is of Cape Verdean descent.